VJAI/musquito/README.md

 Below are some of the core features supported by the library.

+- Built on the powerful Web Audio API
 - Simple API to create and play sounds
 - Supports variety of codecs
 - Supports audio sprites